PPC Landing Pages Will Make or Break Your Ad Campaign

 While design styles for web pages vary greatly, landing-page design typically follows a proven formula that includes the following components:

 - Headline — The headline should speak directly to the product or service’s unique selling proposition.
 This can be a benefit statement.
 Explain in a few brief words exactly what problem the product solves.
-Your statement should be concise and also consistent with the ad that originally steered the visitor to the landing page.
+Your statement should be concise and consistent with the ad that originally steered the visitor to the landing page.

 - Subhead — A subhead should elaborate on the headline.